appfirst/statsd_clients/python/README.md

 ![Appfirst](http://www.appfirst.com/static/images/appfirst-logo.svg)

-A Python StatsD client for use with the [AppFirst](http://www.appfirst.com) collector
+Python StatsD client for the [AppFirst](http://www.appfirst.com) collector
 ====================================
 This Python StatsD client includes several AppFirst extensions:

 - Metrics are aggregated over 20-second periods before being transmitted to an endpoint in order to minimize overhead and size of data in uploads.
-- Data is sent to the local collector via a AFTransport (POSIX message queue) instead of over UDP.
+- Data is sent to the local collector via AFTransport (POSIX message queue) instead of over UDP.

 By default, both of those features are enabled, but the aggregation can be disabled and the client can be configured to use UDP (like the Etsy-standard) instead of the message queue.

-Installation:
+Installation
 ------------
 This AppFirst Python client supports Python 2.6+ including Python 3.